-Moon Landing Turns 50: The Best Films & TV Series About Apollo 11
+Moon Landing 50th Anniversary: Best Films & TV Series About Apollo 11

 Apollo 11 (2019)

-While there are a number of new specials about the Apollo 11 mission, Todd Douglas Miller’s film stands alone as the must-watch.
+While there are a number of new specials about the Apollo 11 mission, Todd Douglas Miller’s CNN film stands alone as the must-watch.
 Created from previously unseen footage and thousands of hours of uncatalogued audio recordings, the documentary follows Apollo 11 from launch to landing in what feels like a real-time experience.
 The only narration is audio heard in the moment, helping to recreate the anxiety and anticipation of each step of the mission.

 In the Shadow of the Moon (2007)